richdill/Alquimista.github.io/index.md

 “This “decision problem” was defined as giving a (mathematical) statement to an algorithm and to have that algorithm return a decision about whether that statement was true or not.
 This was a big deal at the time; mathematicians would have loved to prove things automatically.
 And then along came Alonzo Church and Alan Turing and proved that solving the Entscheidungsproblem is impossible.”

-What Computers Cannot Do The Consequences of Turing-Completeness Yzena, LLC.pdf The Octopus Test for Large Language Model AIs
+What Computers Cannot Do The Consequences of Turing-Completeness Yzena, LLC.pdf What Computers Cannot Do The Consequences of Turing-Completeness Yzena, LLC.pdf

+The Octopus Test for Large Language Model AIs https://kottke.org/23/03/the-octopus-test-for-large-language-model-ais

 This is the most useful example of the current limits of how we are doing syntax and semantics.
 The next generation of model AI architecture will be a hybrid model, not a “pure mathematical expression”, but more like an algorithm, IMHO.

 The Octopus Test for Large Language Model AIs

 Like Emily, I tend to approach LLMs as a mathematical model of language that has known limitations.
 And the current approaches have their limits.
 There is a dimension of language current models are unable to deal with.
 I did study diachronic linguistics and signal processing in high school and university and also treasure the Cambridge Grammar of the English
 Language and the OED.
 From thought to speech does not just happen.

 “Please do not conflate word form and meaning.
 Mind your own credulity.
 These are Bender’s rallying cries.
 The octopus paper is a fable for our time.
 The big question underlying it is not about tech.
 It’s about us.
 How are we going to handle ourselves around these machines?”

 The dude at Stanford is wrong, sorry.
 Math alone will not save you.
 Or a new branch of math is required?

-You Are Not a Parrot This is a great article on multiple levels Having a sense of humor is one of the signs of intelligence.
+You Are Not a Parrot https://nymag.com/intelligencer/article/ai-artificial-intelligence-chatbots-emily-m-bender.html  This is a great article on multiple levels

+Having a sense of humor is one of the signs of intelligence.
 “Bender remains particularly fond of an alternative name for AI proposed by a former member of the Italian Parliament:
 “Systematic Approaches to Learning Algorithms and Machine Inferences.”
 Then people would be out here asking, “Is this SALAMI intelligent?
 Can this SALAMI write a novel?
 Does this
 SALAMI deserve human rights?”

 For some background

 Here is a brief overview of obtuse math modeling of language:

 Obtuse math models try to capture complex linguistic phenomena using mathematical frameworks that are not always well-suited to the task.
 This can make the models overly complex, hard to interpret, and limited in their applicability.

 For example, some obtuse math models might try to map human language onto formal logic systems or use obscure mathematical constructs like tensor calculus.
 While these may theoretically represent some linguistic aspects, they are often impractical for real NLP tasks.

 A hallmark of obtuse models is the use of math that does not provide clear intuitive insights into the linguistic phenomena being studied.
 The math obfuscates more than it elucidates.

 These models tend to be very abstract and detached from the actual use and purpose of language.
 They focus on arcane theoretical formalisms rather than understanding pragmatics, semantics, and the cognitive processes behind language.

 Consequently, obtuse math models may publish well theoretically but fail at practical NLP problems.
 They are judged more on mathematical sophistication than meaningful results.

 In summary, obtuse mathematical modeling of language utilizes complex formalisms that lack interpretability and are misaligned with the true nature of human language.
-Simpler, more insightful models focused on linguistic meaning tend to be more useful in practice. non binary languages I have used/researched/forgotten… American English
+Simpler, more insightful models focused on linguistic meaning tend to be more useful in practice.

+non binary languages I have used/researched/forgotten…

+American English

 British

 Australian

 Canadian

 Middle English

 Anglo-Saxon

 Celtic

 Irish

 Scottish Gaelic

 Parisian French

 Quebecois

 Anglo-Norman

 Spanish

 Porto Rican

 Mexican

 Columbian

 Brazilian

 Latin

 High German

 Old German

 Russian

 Norsk

 Mandarin

 Cantonese

 Korean

 Japanese

 Thai

 Malay

 Hebrew

 Yiddish

 Aramaic

 Arabic

 Egyptian

 Greek

 Coptic

 Sanskrit

 Tibetic

 Universal Phonetic Alphabit

 Universal Phonetic Language

 International Radiotelephony Spelling Alphabet

 There are several reasons I have learned so many different languages.
 My studies of religion, magic, history, and later linguistics exposed me to many different languages.
 I read